HTTP to HTTPS Migration Need to Know for SEO

 There are several benefits in transitioning to a secure protocol ranging from increases in organic ranking signals to increased security and trust.
-Search Engine Land provides a few reasons why you should consider migrating your site to HTTPS including: encryption, data integrity, and authentication.
+Search Engine Land provides a few reasons why you should consider migrating your site to HTTPS including encryption, data integrity, and authentication.
 This blog post will address what you should do immediately after you transition your site to HTTPS for search engine optimization (SEO) purposes.
-I'd hate for your business or agency to make the same mistakes as some many others.
+As an SEO Agency, we’d hate for your business or agency to make the same mistakes as some many others.

 First, one important need-to-know, when you migrate your site from HTTP to HTTPS, you are in for a ride and it takes a month or so for your site to re-index and catchup organically.
 Thus, an important piece of advice, migrate your site during your slow period, if your business is seasonal.
 Another tactic to consider would be to ramp up your Google and Bing Search Engine Marketing (SEM) campaigns during this period.
 Here is what you should do on Google and Bing Webmaster Tools.